Written by Abby Hawkes | 9th December 2025

-It’s important that your teams come together for well-deserved celebrations at the end of the year, but it’s also important everyone remembers to uphold their normal respectful standards of behaviour when away from their normal work environments and routines.
+It’s important that your business comes together for well-deserved celebrations at the end of the year, but it’s also important everyone remembers to uphold their normal respectful standards of behaviour when away from their normal work environments and routines.
 We’ve put together three practical tips to help you host a memorable Christmas party that keeps the festivities joyful and the risks minimal.

 Making sure your celebrations are inclusive